mikkihugo/claude-yolt/README.md

 ### Primary Command: claude-yolt

-`claude-yolt` is a drop-in replacement for `claude` that mirrors all Claude CLI behavior:
+`claude-yolt` is a drop-in replacement for `claude-code` that mirrors all Claude Code behavior:

 ```bash
 # If prompt provided, executes it